Clutch Replacement Denver

 Diagnose a slipping automotive clutch

-If you experience changes in engine speed without noticeable acceleration, your clutch could be slipping.
-If your engine revs and the car hesitates before accelerating, it can mean your clutch isn’t delivering horse power and torque through the transmission to the drive wheels.
+A slipping clutch reduces the amount of power delivered to the drive wheels.
+Any changes in engine speed without noticeable acceleration means the clutch could be slipping.
+The clutch may not be delivering horse power and torque through the transmission to the drive wheels if your engine revs and the car hesitates before accelerating.
 Keep notice of the clutch pedal height where you feel the clutch begin to engage.
 The higher the engagement of the clutch, the more the clutch is worn and may mean a clutch replacement is soon.
-Notice if you smell something burning, a clutch that slips has a unique smell similar to brakes burning.
+Notice if you smell something burning.
+A clutch that slips has a unique smell similar to brakes burning.

 “Devin was incredibly helpful and got my truck in immediately.
 I likely had some transmission issues as a result of previous work done.
 He diagnosed the problem, and even bled the clutch for free even though I tried to leave some cash.
 I would take my vehicle in for any minor or major work in the future.”